cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ```

 This password will be particular to your application, and only managers and
-workers with the same password will be able to interoperator.
+workers with the same password will be able to interoperate.
 Then, modify your manager program to use the password:

 === "Python"